kocality/kocality/README.md

  <a></a>
 ### I have been interested in the blockchain space for a long time.
 I have been and continue to been different roles in various projects.
  <a>
+ You can reach me via mail and Twitter addresses for communication.
 </a>

 <div id="header" align="center">